-But there are many more things to do in Cancun, and the largest city of Quintana Roo is an excellent starting point to explore the Riviera Maya (Mayan Riviera, in English); some of the most impressive Mayan sites in the Yucatan Peninsula; smaller islands off the coast; colonial cities; cenotes; natural sites and so much more.
+But there are many more things to do in Cancun, and the largest city of Quintana Roo is an excellent starting point to explore the Riviera Maya.
+For example, you’ll find some of the most impressive Mayan sites in the Yucatan Peninsula, smaller islands off the coast, colonial cities, cenotes, natural sites, and so much more.

 Continue reading this post for a selection of the best places to visit on day trips from Cancun, with tips on how to get there and how to make the most of your day!

-17 Best Cancun Day Trips
+The Best Cancun Day Trips

 Once you’re in Cozumel, it’s time to unwind and bask on those beautiful beaches.
-Or if you feel like being more active, then it’s all about snorkeling or scuba diving and seeing the vibrant submarine life beneath the waves.
+Or if you feel like being more active, there are many more things to do in Cozumel, such as snorkeling or scuba diving and seeing the vibrant submarine life beneath the waves.

-No trip to the Yucatan Peninsula would be complete without a visit to the world famous Chichen Itza.
-This incredible UNESCO World Heritage Site is only around a two-and-a-half-hour drive away from Cancun, making it easy to reach on a day trip.
-It’s an incredible place that’s cited as one of the new Seven Wonders of the World.
+No trip to the Yucatan Peninsula would be complete without a visit to the world-famous Chichen Itza.
+This incredible UNESCO World Heritage Site is only around a two-and-a-half-hour drive away from Cancun, making it easy to reach on day trips from Cancun.

 This large complex of Mayan ruins is dominated by an enormous, stepped pyramid named El Castillo – or, more correctly, the Temple of Kukulcan.
 This impressive monument overlooks an area that was once a city that thrived between 600 and 1200, and it was home to an estimated 35,000 people.